ashutoshbw/headless-calendar/README.md

 });
 ```

-**Note:** `headless-canledar` doesn't provide any functionality for iterating over time periods other than days (e.g., months or years).
+**Note:** `headless-canledar` doesn't provide any functionality for iterating by time periods other than days (e.g., months or years).

 ### Handy static methods to get a calendar of a specific period of time